arkenwald/work-day-scheduler/README.md

 This project is for self-improvement and practice in order to provide myself with confidence within this industry.

-A Coding Quiz has been created using Google Fonts and the Bootstrap library with features such as:

-Timer

-High Score Ranking

-Initials Input
+A daily planner was created with HTML, JavaScript, Bootstrap, JQuery, and Dayjs libraries to add important events.

+A great way to manage time effectively with colour coded time blocks.

 Installation